Grand Central Terminal: Biltmore Room

+The Biltmore Room, originally known simply as the incoming train room, is a 64 by 80 ft marble hall that serves as an entrance to tracks 39 through 42, and connects to Grand Central Madison.
+The hall is northwest of the Main Concourse and directly beneath 22 Vanderbilt, the former Biltmore Hotel building.
+The room was completed in 1915 as a waiting room for intercity trains, which led to its colloquial name of the "Kissing Room", in reference to the greetings that would take place there.

 As the station's passenger traffic declined in mid-century, the room fell into neglect.
 In 1982 and 1983, the room was damaged during the construction that converted the Biltmore Hotel into the Bank of America Plaza.
 In 1985, Giorgio Cavaglieri was hired to restore the room, which at the time had cracked marble and makeshift lighting.
 During that era, a series of lockers was still located within the Biltmore Room.
 Later, the room held a newsstand, flower stand, and shoe shine booths.
 In 2015, the MTA awarded a contract to refurbish the Biltmore Room into an arrival area for Long Island Rail Road passengers as part of the East Side Access project.
-As part of the project, the room's booths and stands were replaced by a pair of escalators and an elevator to Grand Central Madison's deep-level concourse.
+As part of the project, the room's booths and stands were replaced by a pair of escalators and an elevator to Grand Central Madison's deep-level concourse, which opened in May 2023.

 The room's blackboard displayed the arrival and departure times of New York Central trains until 1967, when a mechanical board was installed in the Main Concourse.